Content guide

 Does a starter motor drain the battery?

-Although the starter motor does need an electrical surge for it to work correctly, it will not continuously drain power from the car’s battery.
+Although the starter motor needs an electrical surge for it to work correctly, it should not continuously drain power from the car’s battery.

 This is because it only operates for a very short period of time when the driver first turns the key or presses the ignition button.